HamStudioTW/HamRing/README.md

 ```
 # HamRing

-Keychain_Main is base on ATTiny84a and used Micronucleus Bootloader
+"Keychain_Main" is base on ATTiny84a useing Micronucleus Bootloader
+"ESP_Keychain"  is base on ESP-M1(ESP8285) useing Arduino Bootloader
+"AnyWare8051" is base on STC8G1K08